 Her research interests are informed by a desire to radically reimagine and rebuild the field of medicine around the well-being of those who have been – and continue to be – excluded from and oppressed by traditional power structures.
 Intimately woven with her research interests, Caitlin is also a student and community organizer with advocacy experience at the institutional, local, and state level.
 This includes serving as a student leader for UC Davis chapters of Medical Students for Choice (MSFC) and White Coats for Black Lives (WC4BL), co-authoring UC Davis School of Medicine’s first ever Racial Justice Report Card, and ongoing collaboration with UCDSOM on issues of health equity curricula and grading inequity.

-Vicky (she/her) is a first-generation UC Davis student who will graduate in 2022 with a degree in Global Disease Biology and a minor in public health and sociology.
+Vicky (she/her) is a first-generation student who graduated in spring 2022 from UC Davis with a degree in Global Disease Biology and a double minor in public health and sociology.
 Her family immigrated from Vietnam, and she grew up in Garden Grove, California.
 Vicky is very passionate about social determinants of health and health policies, specifically Medicaid.
 She is currently examining the experiences of low-income college students in selection of health insurance, access and quality of care.
 She has also worked on breaking down complex health science by creating educational videos and presenting to underserved Vietnamese communities.
 She believes in serving her community by improving minorities experiences with healthcare through health policies.
-Her goal is to go to graduate school in public health and work in health care policy at a federal level.
+Vicky will be entering the Johns Hopkins Bloomberg SPH MSPH program in Heath Policy and Management in Fall 2022.

 Maribel Ortega: Maribel is a first-generation Chicanx student who graduated from UCD in 2020 with a degree in Global Disease Biology.
 Her family immigrated from Mexico and she grew up in Oxnard.
 For her GDB practicum, she conducted a survey study of members of historically and structurally groups in the health professions, who aspire health profession graduate programs.
 She aims to obtain a better grasp of minorities’ experiences in an effort to holistically aid their success, to diversify the healthcare workforce and provide care to underserved communities much like their own.
 She believes uplifting minorities within the health professions will allow for the uplifting of minority communities at large.
 Her goal is to gain more experience in healthcare and apply to Physician Assistant Programs provide primary care to underserved communities.
 She is currently working for Communicare Health Center (a community health center) in Davis.

 Sonam Kumari: Sonam is a first-generation student who graduated from UCD in 2018 with dual degrees in Neurobiology, Physiology, and Behavior and Education.
 Sonam’s family immigrated from India and prior to coming to UCD, Sonam went to high school in Pittsburg.
 Sonam examined how primary care providers address poverty-related issues for their patient populations.
-Sonam was recently accepted to the UCSF Master’s in Global Health program.
+Sonam recently graduated from the UCSF Master’s in Global Health program.

 Sarah Iv: Sarah is a first-generation student who graduated from UCD in 2018 with a degree in Global Disease Biology.
 Sarah’s family immigrated from Cambodia and Sarah grew up in Stockton.
 Sarah worked on a project describing Southeast Asian language access among Medi-Cal primary care providers in the San Joaquin Valley.
 Her goal is to go to graduate school in public health and work in health education and access to care for Southeast Asian and other underrepresented and marginalized communities.
 She is strongly interested in using an intersectional lens to view and analyze data and its implications.
 Sarah is currently a Public Health Education specialist in the UC Davis Health Office of Diversity, Equity and Inclusion.